maniospas/Blombly/docs/material/minimization.md

 ```

 !!! info
-    Optimization perfrorms a preliminary pass that compresses some parsing outcomes,
+    Optimization performs a preliminary pass that compresses some parsing outcomes,
     such as substituting macro symbols that are matched to variables instead of
     holding whole expression outcomes.